red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

     oc process -n openshift-storage ocs-osd-removal -p FAILED_OSD_ID=${osd_id_to_remove} | oc create -f -
     ```

     A job will be started to remove the OSD.
 The job should complete within several seconds.
-To view the results of the job, retrieve the logs of the pod associated with the job:
+To view the results of the job, retrieve the logs of the pod associated with the job.

     ```
     oc logs -n openshift-storage ocs-osd-removal-${osd_id_to_remove}-<pod-suffix>